chef-boneyard/chef-fundamentals/slides/resources-in-depth/01_slide.md

 # Shef

-`shef`, the Chef Shell (or Console) operates under different contexts and the prompt indicates the context.
+`shef`, the Chef Shell (or Console) operates under different execution contexts and the prompt indicates the context.

-The "main" context:
+Shef starts in the "main" context.
+The prompt will look like this:

     chef >

+This is where general Chef Server API calls can be made through Shef-defined methods.

+The `help` command is available in all contexts and displays the built-in commands available.

+# Shef

+Two other contexts are available.

+`attributes` is the context of editing a "cookbook attributes" file.

     chef > attributes
     chef:attributes >

+`recipes` is the context of the Chef Recipe DSL.

-    chef:attributes > recipe
+    chef > recipe
     chef:recipe >

-The `help` command is available in all contexts and displays the built-in commands available.
+We are going to write resources using the Recipe DSL, so ensure you are in the recipe context.

+.notes Using the recipe context allows direct demonstration of the "compile" vs "execute" phases of node convergence.
+We're not actually doing the "execute" part in these demonstrations.

 # Chef Resources